 Does the Epi Department fund travel to conferences?
-Any Epi student presenting a paper or poster at a major conference in the field may apply for limited travel funds.
+Any Epi student presenting a paper, either in oral or poster format, at a major conference in the field may apply for limited travel funds.
 There are also travel funds available through GFIS linked above.